Jason & Linda Clark

 How do they relocate without overpaying taxes?

-Jason and Linda have substantial equity in their current home.
+Gary and Linda have substantial equity in their current home.
 They’ve paid it off, and have lived there for 25 years.
 They are planning on moving to a different state (which has higher taxes) to be closer to their grandkids but, they’re worried their home sale will result in them having to pay a large capital gains tax.

 The Peterson Wealth Solution

-Making an Income Plan and Legacy
+Providing an Income Plan to Follow

-We run Jason and Linda’s retirement through our Perennial Income Model™.
+We run Gary and Linda’s retirement through our Perennial Income Model™.
 This maps out an income distribution plan over the next 25+ years that will protect both their current lifestyle, and the legacy they want to leave behind.

 Taking Care of the Surviving Spouse